Lake Waccamaw, North Carolina: Lake Waccamaw

 Lake Waccamaw has many recreation activities available as visitors can camp, fish, hunt, go boating, or picnic.
 With seven miles of trails to explore, and fifty-two species of game and non-game fish, there is plenty for visitors to do and experience.
 One of the most popular places to visit and fish at is the Bohemian Girl Scenic Bridge, named in honor of John A McNeil, a celebrated citizen.
 The bridge completes a 14-mile path around the lake, and has numerous fishing platforms as well as a panoramic view of the lake.

 Development of the lake

 Many scientists worry about possible contamination of the lake.
 Lake Waccamaw's water is within the acceptable, pre-established, heath guidelines and legal limits established by the Safe Drinking Water Act.
 However, there is a high level of chloroform present in the Lake, at 4.43 ppb (parts per billion) out of an allowed 14 ppb.
 Chloroform is a Trihalomethane that is often used as a fumigant for wheat products, a coolant, and as a cleaning spot remover.
-Chloroform is a naturally occurring substance, but its presence in water in almost always man-made.
+Chloroform is a naturally occurring substance, but its presence in water is almost always man-made.
 The lake itself is not man made, as it is a part of the Bladen Lake group, a group of lakes created by receding ocean waters.